sciencemesh/sciencemesh/docs/content/en/docs/_index.md

 To get **basic ideas** about how the Science Mesh operates, we recommend you to start reading the [Overview]({{< ref "docs/Overview" >}}), and it may also help your understanding to at least skim through the [Architecture]({{< ref "docs/Architecture" >}}).

-If you are a **site adminstrator wishing to join the Science Mesh** infrastructure, follow the [How to join Science Mesh](how-to-join-sciencemesh) guide--the main checklist of steps necessary to join the infrastructure that will guide you through the configuration and direct you to particular technical howtos.
+If you are a **site adminstrator wishing to join the Science Mesh** infrastructure, and you have basic understanding of the architecture of the federation, follow the [How to join Science Mesh](how-to-join-sciencemesh) guide--the main checklist of steps necessary to join the infrastructure that will guide you through the configuration and direct you to particular technical howtos.